carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 # Why is JSON data useful?

 JSON has become an increasingly popular way to store and transfer data (especially data that is retrieved through APIs).
-It has a relatively concise and flexible data format that can be used with ease by many programming languages.
+It is a relatively concise and flexible data format that can be used with ease by many programming languages.
 In comparison to other data formats, such as XML, it's cleaner and responds faster to browser requests.

-The unfortunate thing about JSONs is that they are not structured in a way that humans are used to seeing data: in columns and rows or tables.
+The unfortunate thing about JSON is that it is not structured in a way that humans are used to seeing data: in columns and rows or tables.

 Jupyter has its own built-in text viewer.
-(INSERT PICTURE AND NAVIGATE TO JUPYTER)
+(INSERT PICTURE AND NAVIGATE TO JUPYTER) -

-- Maybe insert a challenge right here where we can ask them to find something with in the data: text, number of retweets, username,...
+Maybe insert a challenge right here where we can ask them to find something with in the data: text, number of retweets, username,...

 Nano is also a good way to view JSON files because...
 It's already been installed for us.

 If you're finding it hard to process the information in these JSON files, don't worry!
-We're going to convert our data from a JSON to a CSV.
-(Write code up for process of conversion and take pictures.
-Before (JSON) and after (CSV).

-*I don't think we want them to put it in a different format than those.*
+That's why we have our jsonl > csv > dataframe pipeline.

 Should we add another challenge here to have them look for the emojis section?
 Or another portion of the csv to make sure they know how to navigate?

 ## Can we find a spambot and follow it with: